 “The ability to zoom out and think in systems while alternatively zooming in and understanding human behaviour”

-“a service designer is a curious, open-minded, attentive person who considers things from a holistic perspective as well as at a granular level, understanding how a service can be designed with and for a range of actors, from systems and organisational level to person and human level. “
+“a service designer is a curious, open-minded, attentive person who considers things from a holistic perspective as well as at a granular level, understanding how a service can be designed with and for a range of actors, from systems and organizational level to person and human level. “

 “Considering a whole service as a user experiences it, and thinking of ways to improve that.
 Not focused on one aspect like a website or paper form.”